opendistro-for-elasticsearch/sample-code/open-distro-elasticsearch-kubernetes/helm/README.md

 This will only be done if `opendistro_security` is [not found](https://github.com/opendistro-for-elasticsearch/security/blob/dfc41db0d0123cd0965d40ee47d61266e560f7e6/tools/install_demo_configuration.sh#L194) in the `elasticsearch.yml` file.
 With this in mind, it's important to note that as a user, providing a complete configuration to both `kibana.config` and `elasticsearch.config` is required when working with custom certs, secrets, etc.

+### Notes About Using Custom Certs
+***All*** keys must be in the PKCS#5 v1.5 format to  work with the jdk.
+See [this](https://aws.amazon.com/blogs/opensource/add-ssl-certificates-open-distro-for-elasticsearch/) amazon article for more information about creating and using custom certs with opendistro elasticsearch.

 ## Certs, Secrets, and Configuration
 Prior to installation there are a number of secrets that can be defined that will get mounted into the different elasticsearch/kibana components.